sictweb/bti425-2020/graded-work/assign4.md

 While you are doing the work, if a *specific task* is not clear, or it seems to require an unreasonable amount of time to complete, contact your professor.

-> This document is being edited.
-> We intend to add images, and fix typos and explanations where required.
-> Otherwise, it is substantially complete, and you can get started on it right away.
-> This notice will be removed when the edits are complete.

 <br>

 ### Due Date